kyma-project/btp-manager/docs/user/03-21-instance-level-mapping.md

 ## Context

+To have multiple service instances from different subaccounts associated with a namespace, you must use a custom Secret to create these service instances.
 To create a service instance with a custom Secret, you must use the **btpAccessCredentialsSecret** field in the `spec` of the service instance.
 In it, you pass the Secret from the `kyma-system` namespace to create your service instance.
 You can use different Secrets for different service instances.

 ## Procedure